 Account Information.
 You can obtain information regarding your Bank accounts that are tied to this service.
 Please note that balance information may not reflect recent transactions, and may include funds that are not available for immediate withdrawal.
 The balance information feature is not subject to the error resolution or liability sections set forth below.

 Cutoff Hour.
-We will act upon instructions received prior to 8:00 p.m. on any business day.
+We will act upon instructions received pursuant to this service prior to 10:00 p.m. on any business day.
 If we receive a transfer or payment instruction after the cutoff hour or on a non-business day, it may not be processed until the next business day.

 Limitations.
-Certain transaction limitations are imposed on Money Market and Savings Accounts (See page 6).
+Certain transaction limitations are imposed on Money Market and Savings Accounts (See page 8).
 You may use your Card to withdraw a total of $500 per day from ATMs.
-In addition, you may use your Debit Card to purchase goods or services up to (a) $1,500 per day in PIN-based transactions, and (b) $1,500 per day in transactions that are not PIN-based (e.g., purchases made based on your signature or over the telephone), with an overall limit of $2,000 per day for all purchase transactions.
-For security reasons, there may be times when we further limit these amounts.
+In addition, you may use your Debit Card to purchase goods or services up to (a) $1,500 per day in PIN-based transactions, and (b) $1,500 per day in transactions that are not PIN-based (e.g., purchases made based on your signature or over the telephone).
+In addition, there is an overall limit of $2,000 per day for all Card transactions.
+For security reasons, there may be times when we further limit these amounts or disable your Card.
 Different limitations may apply at terminals that are not owned and operated by us.
 You may not use your Card or account for any unlawful purpose or to conduct Internet gambling transactions.